johnhungerford/generic-schema/README.md

 #### Lens

-The utilities dsl provides an extension method `select` method that allows you to select a component from a value and either retrieve the component or modify it.
+The utilities dsl provides an extension method `select` method on any value with a given schema in scope that allows you to select a component from a value and either retrieve the component or modify it.

 ```scala
 import org.hungerford.generic.schema.Default.dsl.*